What Is The Longest Word English

 Data and Research

 The precise amino acid sequence of Titin has been determined through extensive research, providing the foundation for its chemical name.
 Ongoing research continues to explore the role of Titin in muscle function and disease.
-The continuous advancement in the study of proteins is an ongoing trend that could potentially lead to identifying and documenting even larger proteins.
+So naturally, the continuous advancement in the study of proteins is an ongoing trend that could potentially lead to identifying and documenting even larger proteins.
 The same could be said of other long-chain molecules as well, not just proteins.

 Popular Opinions